AWS EMR

 - Core nodes

-- host persistent data using Hadoop Distributed File System (HDFS) and run Hadoop tasks
+- with software components that host persistent data using Hadoop Distributed File System (HDFS) and run Hadoop tasks

 - can be increased in an existing cluster